cosmos/interchain-security/docs/params.md

   The `TransferPeriodTimeout` on the consumer is initial set via the `ConsumerAdditionProposal` gov proposal to add the consumer.
   The `TransferPeriodTimeout` SHOULD be smaller than `BlocksPerDistributionTransmission x avg_block_time`, to make it easier to reason about the distribution subprotocol.
 - `SlashMeterReplenishPeriod` exists on the provider such that once the slash meter becomes not-full, the slash meter is replenished after this period has elapsed.
 The meter is replenished to an amount equal to the slash meter allowance for that block, or `SlashMeterReplenishFraction * CurrentTotalVotingPower`.

+## Non-time-based parameters

+ICS relies on the following non-time-based parameters.

 - `SlashMeterReplenishFraction` exists on the provider as the portion (in range [0, 1]) of total voting power that is replenished to the slash meter when a replenishment occurs.
 This param also serves as a maximum fraction of total voting power that the slash meter can hold.
+The param is set/persisted as a string, and converted to a `sdk.Dec` when used.
 - `MaxThrottledPackets` exists on the provider as the maximum amount of throttled slash or vsc matured packets that can be queued from a single consumer before the provider chain halts, it should be set to a large value.
 This param would allow provider binaries to panic deterministically in the event that packet throttling results in a large amount of state-bloat.
-In such a scenario, packet throttling could prevent a violation of safety, at the cost of liveness.
+In such a scenario, packet throttling could prevent a violation of safety caused by a malicious consumer, at the cost of provider liveness.